cecilegaudron/cardiac-coherence/README.md

 ![Responsive Website](assets/screenshots/responsive-website.png)

 ## Wireframes
 I would like a one-page website because I don't have a lot of content so it's not wise to have several pages for a few informations.
-So the user only has to scroll on the page to see all the information.
+So the user only has to scroll on the page to see all the informations.

 ![Wireframes](assets/screenshots/wireframe1.jpg)